 We have already seen this in A Test of Courage when Imri briefly succumbs to the dark side after suppressing his anger over losing his Master and increasing jealousy over Vernestra’s abilities as the youngest Jedi Knight.
 They fight it out and he comes back from it (and becomes her Padawan) but will that be the case for other Jedi tempted by the dark side.
 Master Sskeer has already dipped into dark territory by brutally killing a Nihil attacker on a raided ship that he, Keeve, and Jedi twins Terec and Ceret are investigating.
 The combination of losing a fellow Jedi Master, Jora Malli, and his arm has affected him greatly and he has chosen to close himself off to his former Padawan and Master Kriss.

 At the end of Light of the Jedi, Elzar Mann has a vision of the future that frightens him and will be a part of his journey.
-His close relationship with Avar Kriss (it is implied that they once had a romantic relationship) could lead him to explore the dark side the same way Anakin did to save those he loved.
+His close relationship with Avar Kriss (it is implied that they once had a romantic relationship) could lead him to explore the dark side the same way Anakin did to save Padme.
 Mann was already established as experimenting with Jedi techniques and powers so he could come out of this a very formidable Sith Lord.
-That also might be too similar to Anakin Skywalker’s journey; although the Star Wars franchise certainly doesn’t shy away from rehashing plot points.
+But that also might be too similar to Anakin Skywalker’s journey; although the Star Wars franchise certainly doesn’t shy away from rehashing plot points.

-Then there is Loaden Greatstorm, who is currently being held prisoner by Marchion Ro.
+And there is Loden Greatstorm, who is currently being held prisoner by Marchion Ro.
 While he might seem like the least likely to turn dark, he is in the hands of someone who knows how to unnerve Jedi (by causing the prisoners surrounding Greatstorm pain so that is all he feels).
-He did also lose his composure and shove Marchion Ro with the force in anger so who knows what state of mind he’ll be in if his Padawan, Bell Zettifor, can rescue him.
+He did also lose his composure and shove Marchion Ro with the Force in anger so who knows what state of mind he’ll be in if his Padawan, Bell Zettifor, can rescue him.

 Unforeseen Consequences of Expansion